-During this stage we will invite the prospective adopter to start a preparation course.
-This involves a series of training sessions co-led by an experienced adopter and social worker that may include input from other adopters or specialist workers.
+During this stage we will invite enquirers to a preparation course.
+This involves a series of sessions co-led by an experienced adopter and social worker that may include input from other adopters or specialist workers.
 The purpose of this training is to provide the enquirer with information and opportunities to thoroughly explore their expectations of adopting.
-They will meet other enquirers at the same stage of the process and will be given a chance to think more about the children in need of adoption in NI.
+They will have a chance to think more about the children in need of adoption in NI.

-During Stage One, formal checks will be completed, and the enquirer asked to attend their GP for a medical check.
-Personal referees and employers, where the enquirer works with or has previously worked with children or vulnerable adults, will be interviewed, where possible.
-We will keep in touch with the enquirer throughout Stage One and towards its completion, will review progress with them and highlight any concerns or need for further enquiries.
+We will keep in touch with the enquirer and towards its completion, will review progress with them and highlight any concerns or need for further enquiries.

-At the end of Stage One the agency will decide whether the prospective adopter is suitable to proceed to Stage Two.
+At the end of Stage One the agency will decide whether to proceed to Stage Two.
 If so, and they also wish to continue in the process, the prospective adopters will be asked to confirm their acceptance and availability to engage in Stage Two.